pleo-io/uie-challenge/README.md

 Abstract parts of the solution into individual components.<br />
 Write an elegant solution to handle theming.<br />
-Heigthen the overall quality of the components as you see fit.<br />
+Increase the overall quality of the components as you see fit.<br />
 Update the visual aspects of the UI in a meaningful way.<br />
 Add links to your favourite resources in the footer.<br />
 Think scalability and flexilibity into the frontend architecture.